amitxv/PC-Tuning/docs/research.md

 - Press F5 to start logging.
 After 30 seconds or so press F7 to stop the log

 - In the left-hand pane, click on the game executable name and click on a packet header.
-Expand the packet info under ``Frame Details`` and finally expand the subcategory ``Ipv4``.
+Expand the packet info under the frame details and finally expand the Ipv4 subcategory.
 This will reveal the current DSCP value of each frame

     <img src="../media/network-monitor-dscp-value.png" width="400">